Flexible Spending Arrangements and Dependent Care Assistance Program

 What is a Flexible Spending Arrangement or Dependent Care Assistance Program?

-The PEBB Program's Medical Flexible Spending Arrangement (FSA), Limited Purpose FSA, and Dependent Care Assistance Program (DCAP) allow eligible employees to set aside money from their paychecks on a pretax basis to pay for qualified expenses each plan year (January 1-December 31).
-Eligible employees who waive their PEBB medical coverage can still enroll in a Medical FSA, Limited Purpose FSA and/or DCAP.
+The PEBB Program's Flexible Spending Arrangement (FSA), Limited Purpose FSA (LPFSA), and Dependent Care Assistance Program (DCAP) allow eligible employees to set aside money from their paychecks on a pretax basis to pay for qualified expenses each plan year (January 1-December 31).
+Eligible employees who waive their PEBB medical coverage can still enroll in an FSA, Limited Purpose FSA and/or DCAP.

 For a summary of these benefits, including the $250 Medical FSA CBA contribution for represented employees, IRS maximum contributions, carryover amounts, and deadlines to submit claims and incur expenses, click on each item below.

-The Medical FSA allows employees to set aside pretax money to spend on eligible out-of-pocket medical expenses, including annual deductibles, copays, coinsurance, dental expenses and vision expenses.
+The FSA (formerly known as Medicare Flexible Spending Arrangement) allows employees to set aside pretax money to spend on eligible out-of-pocket medical expenses, including annual deductibles, copays, coinsurance, dental expenses and vision expenses.

-Employees may use Medical FSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical or dental plan.
+Employees may use FSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical, dental or vision plan.

 How much can employees contribute?

-The employee decides how much to contribute to their Medical FSA.
+The employee decides how much to contribute to their FSA.
 They may set aside a minimum annual contribution of $120 up to a maximum annual contribution of $3,050 for the 2024 plan year.
+The maximum annual contribution is $3,200 for the 2025 plan year.

 The amount deducted from an employee's pay is the total annual election amount divided by the number of paychecks the employee will receive during the plan year.